 May 21 - 23, 2019, in Berlin

-For those who don't want to wait: Here you will already find interesting information about our electrical steel portfolio.
+Here you find interesting information about our electrical steel portfolio.
 From non grain oriented electrical steel of the powercore® brand for generators through highly siliconized and poly-purpose grades for electric mobility down to grain oriented powercore® for transformers - we offer the right material for the efficient generation, conversion, distribution and use of electricity.

 "empowering you" is our trade fair motto this year.
 For this is exactly our goal: We want to offer you exactly what you need for your work.
 Be it material concepts, process optimizations or processing support - we are at your side.
 Be it with our portfolio of application-oriented steel grades, our functional insulation coatings for efficient manufacturing processes, or the development of grades for electromobility.